Fusion Inhibitors

 Fusion inhibitors target fusion in the HIV life cycle

 The HIV virions have proteins on the outside that recognize receptors on CD4 cells.
-Once a virion finds a CD4 cell, it’s outside proteins can bind to the CD4 cell receptor and link the CD4 cell and virion together (step 1: binding).
-In order for the virus to fully bind and fuse with the CD4 cell and get inside the cell to continue replication (step 2: fusion), other receptors on the CD4 cell surface may get involved.
+Once a virion finds a CD4 cell, its outside proteins can bind to the CD4 cell receptor and link the CD4 cell and virion together (step 1: binding).
+For the virus to fully bind and fuse with the CD4 cell and get inside the cell to continue replication (step 2: fusion), other receptors on the CD4 cell surface may get involved.
 These additional receptors on the host cell include the CCR5 or CXCR4 receptors.
 The HIV surface receptors involved in the first two steps are called gp120 and gp41.
-Any of these receptors on the CD4 cell or HIV itself may be targets for HIV medications.1
+Any of these receptors on the CD4 cell or HIV itself may be targets for HIV medicines.2

-Fusion inhibitors bind to the gp41 protein on the outside of the virus.
-Gp41 is involved in the physical merging of the outsides of the virus and CD4 cells, allowing HIV to get inside the host cell.
+Fusion inhibitors stick to the gp41 protein on the outside of the virus.
+Gp41 is involved in the physical merging of the outside of the virus and CD4 cells, allowing HIV to get inside the host cell.
 This blending and absorption of the virus is called fusion.
 By blocking gp41, the main protein involved in this process, the fusion process is prevented or inhibited.
-This is where this class of medications gets its name.
+This is where this class of medications gets its name.1,3

-There are other medications that can be used to block the physical connection between HIV and CD4 cells, called CCR5 inhibitors or post-attachment inhibitors.
+Other medicines that can be used to block the physical connection between HIV and CD4 cells are called CCR5 inhibitors or post-attachment inhibitors.
 However, fusion inhibitors are different in that they block the step after binding.
-When using a fusion inhibitor, an HIV virion is allowed to physically link to a CD4 cell; however, it cannot fuse with the host cell and get inside.2
+When using a fusion inhibitor, an HIV virion is allowed to physically link to a CD4 cell, but it cannot fuse with the host cell and get inside.1,3

 Examples of fusion inhibitors